multun/blog/content/obscure-c-features-en.rst

    }

 :c:`p` stands for power, and is followed by a base 10 encoded signed two exponent.
+The expression has type :c:`double`, but you can change it to float by appending a :c:`f` to the literal.

 Compatible declarations and array function parameters
 =====================================================